 Tranmere striker Jean-Louis Akpa Akpro says he is making good progress as he bids to return to action in January.

-The Frenchman broke a metatarsal bone in his foot in the 1-0 win at Notts County in October.
+The Frenchman broke a metatarsal bone in his foot in the in October.

 And the 27-year-old is coping well as he recovers from the first major injury of his career.

 He told BBC Radio Merseyside: "With experience, it's easier.
 I can cope with it more easily than if I had been 22.
 I think I would have gone crazy."